JUB-Yoush/personal-site/src/routes/blog/double-abstraction.md

 And it's hard for them to.
 Non artists and non musicians can listen to music and look at art and appreciate them, they might not have the vocabulary or taste someone skilled in the trade would, but they can derive some enjoyment or assessment of quality out of it.
 Not only is programming generally invisible, either being compiled directly into machine code or requiring some kind of disassembler to re-create, it also requires the person to have the domain knowledge of programming to understand it.
 People are usually only able to judge software quality based on if it runs on their platform of choice and how good it is at that compared to other games that appear to do similar things.

-The ideal of game programming is simply acting as an invisible interface between a user's computer's multimedia input and output, any consideration of the way a game was constructed manifesting themselves as hitches that break the illusion of seamless connectivity from the users controller to their monitor.
+The ideal of game programming is simply acting as an invisible interface between a user's computer's multimedia input and output, any consideration of the way a game was constructed manifesting itself as hitches that break the illusion of seamless connectivity from the users controller to their monitor.

 It can be disheartening to remember that your work is at it's best when the user forgets it's there at all, but If nobody cares about how your game was made, it can be made however you'd like.
 Conveniently it's also never been easier to make a video game.